top of page

 The Yayasan AMIR Trust Schools Programme was conceived as a long-term commitment to improve accessibility to quality education in public schools, through a Public-Private Partnership with the Ministry of Education Malaysia.

 In striving to provide children with high-quality education, a welcome spin-off from the Trust Schools Programme is the enrichment of the teaching professionals who make it all possible.
-During the initial stages, emphasis is given to structured professional development.
-Teachers attend TeachSmart to enhance key competencies while School Leaders, in addition to TeachSmart, attend LeadEd to hone their knowledge and skills as leaders of learning, and administrators of learning organisations.
+During the initial stages, emphasis is given to structured professional development through Continuous Professional Development (CPD) sessions.
+Teachers attend ‘TeachSmart’ to enhance key competencies while School Leaders, in addition to TeachSmart, attend ‘LeadEd’ to hone their knowledge and skills as leaders of learning, and administrators of learning organisations.

 This approach has been adopted to ensure that the fundamentals of these institutions are suitably strengthened to embark upon and sustain school-wide transformation.
 Needless to say, change is not easy to implement.
-Therefore, stakeholder engagement and understanding is crucial to gain buy-in and support.
-Support is needed to ensure that the Trust Schools Programme is adopted.
-But perhaps more importantly, it is needed to ensure that the schools can institutionalise desired change and continue on their heightened paths in the years to come.
+Therefore, stakeholder engagement and understanding are crucial to gain buy-in and support.
+Support is needed to ensure that the Trust Schools Programme is adopted, but perhaps more importantly, it is needed to ensure that the schools can institutionalise desired change and continue their heightened paths in the years to come.

 This explains the importance placed on replicable and sustainable transformation in the Trust Schools as too often, good ideas may be introduced but implementation fades over time.
-To this end, the ownership of the schools’ participation, development and achievement targets resides with the Principals and Head Teachers.
-Another measure that has been introduced is the role of Advisory Teachers, who understudy the TLAs so that there can be key resource persons within the schools even beyond the five-year programme.
+To this end, the ownership of the schools’ participation, development and achievement targets resides with the ‘Pengetua’ and ‘Guru Besar’.
+Another measure that has been introduced is the role of Middle Leaders, who understudy the TLAs so that there can be key resource persons within the schools even beyond the five-year programme.

 RAJA TAN SRI DATO’ SERI ARSHAD BIN RAJA TUN UDA